 The purpose of this ritual is for the fruit to ripe faster, and to be guarded by rot.

 In the Romanian folk mythology, sanzienele or dragaicele are mythical nocturnal creatures.
 Compared to Iele and Pentecost, Sânzienele or Dragaicele are kind towards people and with nature in general.
 However, Sanzienele would become extremely upset and get their revenge if people do not respect them.

-The main purpose of all Romanian rituals and customs is to develop the fructification of the earth, the abundance of crops.
-Some habits were rituals of fertilization, prevention, and protection against natural disasters, and others constitute an offering to the divinity as gratitude for the obtained products.
+As you can observe, usually, the main purpose of all Romanian rituals and customs is to develop the fructification of the earth and the abundance of crops.
+Some habits were rituals of fertilization, prevention, and protection against natural disasters, while others constitute an offering to the divinity of gratitude for the obtained products.